vicombotile/create-page/README.md

 clicked: The function that will occur when a button is clicked.
 value: The text inside an input.
 source: The source of an image.
-wwwSource: The source of a website on the web.
+wwwSource: The source of a website on the web, use for links.
 width: The width of an element.
 height: The height of an element.

 # Images

 Image sources to use in image elements.
-Please enclose in quotes.
+Please enclose in quotes, and add '/' in front of them.

-apple.png
-rocket.png
-food.png
-person.png
-flag.png
-number.png
-continent.png
-pencil.png
-game.png
+apple.jpg
+rocket.jpg
+soup.jpg
+person.jpg
+flag.jpg
+continent.jpg
+pencils.jpg
+game.jpg

 # Warnings